Iokete/writeups/pwn/techniques/house.of.force/README.md

----
-title: "Exploring Heap Exploitation: The House of Force Technique"
+# Exploring Heap Exploitation: The House of Force Technique
-layout: post
-author: Jorge Moreno
-category: pwn
-tags: [medium, heap]
----

 > The House of Force attack is a heap exploitation technique that relays in abusing a heap overflow bug into corrupting the top chunk size, that way we can allocate enough memory to trigger an arbitrary write vulnerability.
 >